Air Niugini Flight 73

 Air Niugini Flight 73 was a scheduled service from Pohnpei, Federated States of Micronesia (FSM) to Port Moresby, Papua New Guinea, via Chuuk, FSM.
-On September 28, 2018, the flight, operated by a Boeing 737, landed short of the runway at Chuuk International Airport in Weno (FSM) and came to rest in Chuuk Lagoon.
-Locals in small boats rescued most passengers and all crew members.
-One passenger was initially declared missing.
-He was later found dead by rescue divers.
-Forty-six people survived but six of them were injured.
+On 28 September 2018, a Boeing 737, operated by Air Niugini, landed short of the runway at Chuuk International Airport in Weno (FSM) and came to rest in Chuuk Lagoon.
+Local people in small boats rescued most passengers and all crew members.
+One passenger was found dead by rescue divers.
+Forty-six people survived, six of whom were injured.

 Aircraft and crew

 The accident aircraft was a Boeing 737-8BK, registration P2-PXE, msn 33024, Boeing line number 1688.
 It had first flown on 1 April 2005.
 The aircraft was powered by two CFM International CFM56-7B26 engines.
-At the time of the accident, the aircraft had accumulated 37,160 hours and 36 minutes flight time in 14,788 cycles.
+At the time of the accident, the aircraft had accumulated 37,160 hours and 36 minutes flight time over 14,788 cycles.

-The aircraft was originally registered VT-AXC for Air India Express and was delivered on 19 April 2005.
+The aircraft was first delivered for Air India Express and was registered as VT-AXC on 19 April 2005.
 On 6 July 2005, it was damaged in a runway excursion on landing at Cochin International Airport, India.
-On 29 July 2010, the aircraft was sold to Jet Airways and was registered VT-JBT.
-It was sold to CIT Leasing Corporation on 24 July 2013 and registered M-ABGK before being sold to Loftleidir, which leased the aircraft to Air Niugini on 13 September 2013.
-The aircraft was registered P2-PXE.
-On 12 May 2018, it was struck by Lockheed L-100 Hercules N403LC of Lynden Air Cargo whilst parked at Port Moresby Airport, sustaining damage to its right winglet.
+On 29 July 2010, the aircraft was sold to Jet Airways and registered VT-JBT.
+It was sold to CIT Leasing Corporation on 24 July 2013 and registered M-ABGK before being sold to Loftleidir, which leased the aircraft to Air Niugini on 13 September 2013, registered P2-PXE.
+On 12 May 2018, it was struck by a Lockheed L-100 Hercules, registered as N403LC, of Lynden Air Cargo whilst parked at Port Moresby Airport, sustaining damage to its right winglet.

-The captain and pilot in command was a 52-year-old Papua New Guinean male who had 19,780 flight hours, including 2,276 hours on the Boeing 737.
-The first officer was a 35-year-old Australian male who had 4,618 flight hours, with 368 of them on the Boeing 737.
-An engineer from Loftleidir was also on board and was sitting in the cockpit jumpseat.
-He was filming the landing for recreation purposes using his cell phone.
-The phone survived the accident and the video was used for the subsequent investigation.
+The captain and pilot in command was a 52-year-old Papua New Guinean man who had 19,780 flight hours, including 2,276 hours on the Boeing 737.
+The first officer was a 35-year-old Australian man who had 4,618 flight hours, with 368 of them on the Boeing 737.
+An engineer from Loftleidir was also on board and was sitting in the cockpit jump seat.
+He was filming the landing for personal use on his cell phone.
+The video was used in the subsequent investigation.